dramforever/dram.page/p/relative-relocs-explained/index.md

 ## RELA and REL

-An instruction like "please fill in value of `(base + one_offset)` at `another_offset`" is called a *relocation*.
+An instruction like "please fill in value of `(base + one_offset)` at `(base + another_offset)`" is called a *relocation*.
 The most obvious way to encode such a relocation is to just have a table of offsets.
 Like maybe an array of "RELA" entries:

 ```
 struct {